2010 Los Angeles Sparks season

-The 2010 WNBA season is the 14th season for the Los Angeles Sparks of the Women's National Basketball Association.
+The 2010 Los Angeles Sparks season was the franchise's 14th season in the Women's National Basketball Association, and the first season under head coach Jennifer Gillom.

 Transactions

 Dispersal draft

 Based on the Sparks' 2009 record, they would pick 8th in the Sacramento Monarchs dispersal draft.
 The Sparks waived their pick.

-WNBA Draft
+WNBA draft

-The following are the Sparks' selections in the 2010 WNBA Draft.
+The following are the Sparks' selections in the 2010 WNBA draft.